 Of course the poor squirrels have no say in this matter, but at least they can run fast into their extensive burrows.

-Cheers to you from the still wild, and almost natural, Holler~
+Cheers to you from all the happy Holler critters~